Chart Color Schemes

 Tweed Heads features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Tweed Heads, as per the latest Census evaluation, 25.0% of dwellings were houses while 75.0% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW's figures of 66.3% houses and 33.8% other dwellings.
-Home ownership in Tweed Heads was recorded at 43.1%, similar to Non-Metro NSW, with mortgaged dwellings at 21.5% and rented ones at 35.4%.
-The median monthly mortgage repayment in the area was $1,733, lower than Non-Metro NSW's average of $1,872.
-The median weekly rent figure for Tweed Heads stood at $403, slightly higher than Non-Metro NSW's $400.
-Nationally, mortgage repayments in Tweed Heads were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+The dwelling structure in Tweed Heads, as per the latest Census, consisted of 25.0% houses and 75.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 66.3% houses and 33.8% other dwellings.
+The home ownership level in Tweed Heads was 43.1%, with mortgaged dwellings at 21.5% and rented ones at 35.4%.
+The median monthly mortgage repayment was $1,733, lower than Non-Metro NSW's average of $1,872.
+The median weekly rent figure in Tweed Heads was $403, compared to Non-Metro NSW's $400.
+Nationally, Tweed Heads' mortgage repayments were lower at $1,733 than the Australian average of $1,863, while rents were higher at $403 than the national figure of $375.

 Frequently Asked Questions - Housing